KeirLoire/topwar-chat-spy/README.md

           - world_721 = 102_1_721g123
     - `The Alliance Chat ID`
       > Still working on the guide for it.

-    > NOTE: You can also spy from other servers and alliances despite not being a part of it.
+    - You can also spy from other servers and alliances despite your account not being a member of.
 - Run `python main.py`
 - Leave the script open and notice the chats being sent to the Discord channel with the webhook you have configured in the script.